-Drawings may be a useful part of a PCB fabrication data set, but they are not a substitute for digital data.
-There must be a digital data file for each pattern in the PCB: copper layers, drill and route files, solder masks, legends, peelable and whatever other patterned layers are present.
+Drawings may be a useful part of a PCB fabrication data set, but they are no substitute for digital data.
+There must be a digital data file for each pattern in the PCB: copper layers, drill-and-route files, solder masks, legends, peelables and whatever other patterned layers are present.

 For example adding a drill map may be useful but it is not a substitute for a proper drill file.
-Drilling is done with a CNC drill machine.
-This machine needs CNC data, generated by CAM.
+Drilling is done with a CNC drill machine, which needs CNC data that has been generated by CAM.
 If the fabricator only has a drill map, how do you expect him to generate the drill data?
 Visually, by measuring the drill map on an XY table and typing in the coordinates?

-Another example is the excellent profile drawing below.
+Another example is the excellent profile drawing in Figure 1.
 This drawing defines and illustrates the profile perfectly.
-The profile drawing may still be useful as a check, but it does not replace digital data specifying the profile - see chapter 6.
-Digital data is read in automatically.
-Note the drawing does not exactly specify the position of the profile versus the copper layout - profile digital data does.
+The profile drawing may still be useful as a check, but it does not replace digital data specifying the profile, which can be read in automatically (see Chapter 3 in this series).
+Note that while the drawing does not specify the exact position of the profile with regard to the copper layout, profile digital data does.